 Welcome, stranger!
-I am Florian "fnl" Leitner, an Austrian data scientist living in his exile of choice: Madrid, Spain.
-To give you a better idea of what you will find on this blog, here is a bit of a background about me.
+I am Florian "fnl" Leitner, an Austrian living in his exile of choice: Madrid, Spain.

-In terms of lifestyle, I love arts, traveling, nature, and Alpine sports and might once in a while write about some of the awe-inspiring places you can find on our planet.
-Finally, and most dear to my heart, is my just recently started family, that is my wife Mayte and son Alexander.
-For news and updates, feel free to follow me on Twitter (@flowing).
+In terms of lifestyle, I love arts, traveling, nature, and sports and might once in a while write about some of the awe-inspiring places you can find on our planet.
+Finally, and most dear to my heart, is my family, that is my wife and two sons.
 If you wish to discuss anything with me directly, please contact me via e-mail.